 Dangers & Annoyances

-DRC is fraught with potential danger, and almost any government website will warn you against travel here.
-This is alarmist, however: be sensible, ask for and follow local advice, keep your wits about you and you should be absolutely fine.
+Almost any government website will warn you against travel to the DRC.
+This is alarmist: be sensible, ask for and follow local advice, keep your wits about you and you should be absolutely fine.
 There are, however, a large number of things to consider and be aware of.

 Though the situation is improving, police and other officials, particularly those working in customs and immigration, frequently request money, though they rarely demand it.
 In all cases, being calm, friendly and confident is your best play.
 Do all you can to avoid handing over your passport (present copies instead) since it might cost you to get it back.

-Although rebel armies continue marauding around parts of DRC's east, these days most places are safe most of time.
-But this is a country where anything can happen, from rebellion to riots to volcanic eruptions.
-It's imperative to get up-to-the-minute information before travelling here.
+Although rebel armies occupy parts of DRC's east, these days most places are safe most of time.
+But this is a country where things can change quickly, from violence to volcanic eruptions.
+It's imperative to get up-to-the-minute information before traveling here.

 220V/50Hz; the European two-pin plug is the most common

 There is no nationwide number for medical emergencies, so dial the nearest hospital in case of emergency.